nitishspatkar/nitishspatkar.github.io/moldable-requirements.md

 ## Supporting Multiple Stakeholders in Agile Development

-Requirements engineering is a sequential as well as a cyclic process.
-Several stakeholders motivated to make a project successful are ready to go on a battlefield with their favorite tools in their arsenal.
-Sadly, enabling coordination or collaboration between these highly motivated stakeholders also means making their tools interact with each other.
+Requirements engineering is both a sequential and a cyclic process.
+Numerous stakeholders, each passionate about the project's success, enter the fray equipped with their preferred tools.
+Unfortunately, facilitating coordination and collaboration among these enthusiastic stakeholders also requires integrating their diverse tools.

-I argue that the requirements and other specification and design related artifacts must be created, managed, and implemented in a single environment.
-Such an approach will be useful only when representations of requirements and other artifacts are adapted to suit the needs of various technical and non-technical stakeholders.
-Provided right graphical user interfaces, an IDE can be an excellent venue for such a confluence of static requirements and live domain objects.
+I advocate for the creation, management, and implementation of requirements and other specification and design-related artifacts within a unified environment.
+This method proves effective only when the representations of requirements and artifacts are tailored to meet the diverse needs of both technical and non-technical stakeholders.
+With the right graphical user interfaces, an Integrated Development Environment (IDE) can serve as an ideal platform for merging static requirements with live domain objects.

-With my approach, requirements are specified, maintained, and implemented as first-class citizens within an IDE.
-To achieve that, requirements hierarchies, as well as their representations, are molded to suit the application domain and project needs.
-Developers first create custom requirements hierarchies, i.e., from high-level epics down to concrete scenarios.
-Next, developers build interfaces, such as graphical ones, that enable other stakeholders to create, access, and navigate the corresponding requirements.
-Developers also craft domain-specific representations for the involved domain entities in the requirements.
-The same approach allows us to represent design models, such as a use case diagram, as just another representation of a particular instance of a use case.
+In my approach, requirements are treated as first-class entities within an IDE, where they are specified, maintained, and implemented.
+This involves shaping requirements hierarchies and their representations to fit the specific application domain and project requirements.
+Developers begin by constructing custom requirements hierarchies, ranging from high-level epics to detailed scenarios.
+They then develop interfaces, such as graphical ones, allowing other stakeholders to create, access, and navigate these requirements.
+Developers also design domain-specific representations for entities within the requirements.
+This strategy extends to representing design models, like use case diagrams, as yet another form of a specific use case instance.

 Curious?
 Check out my [doctoral thesis](http://scg.unibe.ch/archive/phd/patkar-phd.pdf)